 OTHER ASA EVENTS

-ASA Quality Meeting: Creating and Measuring Quality in AnesthesiologyTM: Don't miss this first-of-its-kind quality management program for anesthesiologists.
-This meeting will provide you with the tools you need to create, implement and utilize a quality management plan for your practice.
-Learn the strategies for meeting quality mandates from leading national experts, including how to use quality management data to improve patient outcomes and performance measurement.
+ASA Quality Meeting: Creating and Measuring Quality in AnesthesiologyTM: This meeting will provide you with the tools you need to create, implement and use a quality management plan at your practice.
+Leading national experts will share strategies for meeting quality mandates and how to use quality management data to improve patient outcomes and performance measurement.
 CME

 ASA Legislative Conference: This annual conference held in Washington, D.C. is the specialty's largest meeting focusing on state and federal legislative, regulatory and political issues impacting ASA and anesthesiology.
 The purpose of the conference is to prepare ASA members to engage effectively in the legislative, regulatory and political processes on behalf of the specialty.
 CME